tisljaricleo/tisljaricleo/README.md

 ## 👋 Hi!
 I am Leo, Croatian researcher, developer, and tech writer!
-📫 How to reach me: tisljaricleo@gmail.com or [LinkedIn profile](https://www.linkedin.com/in/leo-tisljaric-28a56b123/)
+📫 How to reach me: [LinkedIn profile](https://www.linkedin.com/in/leo-tisljaric-28a56b123/)

 <!--
 - 🔭 I’m currently working on ...